tkellen/kwm/README.md

 # Kubernetes Without Magic [![Build Status](https://travis-ci.org/tkellen/kwm.svg?branch=master)](https://travis-ci.org/tkellen/kwm)
-> it just generates shell scripts
+> A glorified shell script generator and text-based adventure game.

+## Introduction
+This project aims to be a self-guided learning tool and solution for automating the creation and maintenance of Kubernetes clusters.
+It is a glorified shell script generator and text-based adventure game.
+Though you can use it to start a cluster with a single command, new operators are encouraged to examine and execute each step individually until the overall process is understood.

+"Without Magic" refers to a design goal of supporting introspection and overall simplicity as a core tenant.
+This project is built using two reliable tools that operators have been using for 40 years: environment variables and shell scripts.

+> Learning to use KWM should be possible by running KWM itself.
+This is very
+> much a work in progress.
+If you try and find yourself stuck, please open an
+> issue.

 ## Getting Started
 First, install [kubectl], you'll need that to interact with your cluster once it is running.
 Then, choose your flavor of KWM.
-There are two types of releases, "unbundled" and "bundled".
+There are two release types:
+"unbundled" and "bundled".
 The unbundled version is a shell script and a folder of templates you can modify as you see fit.
 The bundled version a single file shell script with all templates inlined as functions.